websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 ### Entrances

-Entrances is the number visitors who arrived to your Site from the Page (as opposed to those who started on a difference page and clicked through to the Page).
+_Entrances_ is the number visitors who arrived at your Site from the page (as opposed to those who started on a different page and clicked through to the page).

 ### Exit Rate

-Exit Rate is the percentage of visitors who interacted with the Page (such as scrolling or clicking) and then left the Site.
+Exit Rate is the percentage of visitors who interacted with the page (such as scrolling or clicking) and then left the site.

 ## Audience